5 Marketing Trends for 2021

 After a full year of dominating newsfeeds, health warnings, and corporate communications, we would love to never again see a vivid red or bright blue illustration of the COVID-19 virus.
 Everyone wants a break from the pandemic, and the design world will respond by embracing soft, muted color palettes.
 As many Americans escaped to the great outdoors during the isolation of the pandemic, we expect to see a lot of nature in this year’s marketing.
 Be on the lookout for imagery and photographs that showcase scenic places, animals, flora and fauna.

-Social Good is Everyone’s Business
+Social Good Is Everyone’s Business

 Americans demand more from companies than ever before in history, and it goes beyond the quality of a product or service.
 Consumers expect companies to have a robust commitment to the communities they serve.
 In 2021, we’ll see companies prioritizing their corporate social responsibility strategy as a core business objective.
 We also predict that companies will replace a shotgun approach of supporting multiple causes with a more focused purpose that aligns with their mission and corporate culture.
 As a result, you can expect to hear more about what companies are doing to have a positive social impact in tv commercials, social media and the news.

-Diverse Will Dominate
+Diversity Will Dominate

 Acts of police violence and protests led to a social justice movement across America that sparked discussions of diversity, inclusion and equity (DEI) in living rooms, classrooms and board rooms.
 The focus on DEI will continue this year as consumers and advocates scrutinize companies that lack DEI and apply pressure to reform.
 You may have noticed that companies are increasingly using photographs, actors, and images that reflect the true scope of diversity among consumers in terms of gender, race, sexual identity, disabilities and more.
 This visual focus will increase in 2021 and we’ll also see an uptick in companies efforts to communicate how they are delivering on their commitment to diversity, equity and inclusion.